alphagov/govuk-developer-docs/source/manual/emergency-publishing.html.md

    ```bash
    $ sudo -u deploy govuk_setenv static bundle exec rake emergency_banner:deploy[campaign_class,heading,short_description,link,link_text]
    ```

-The `campaign_class` is directly injected into the HTML as a `class` and must be one of

-- notable-death
-- national-emergency
-- local-emergency

 For example, if you are deploying an emergency banner for which you have the following information: